-Misha Glouberman teaches negotiation and communication skills, runs meetings and conferences for organizations, and hosts live events.
+Misha Glouberman teaches communication skills, runs meetings and conferences for organizations, hosts live events, and speaks at conferences.

 He has taught his course How to Talk to People About Things to hundreds of people and dozens of organizations, imparting memorable and effective negotiation and conflict resolution skills.